robert-gaines/War-Driver/README.md

 # War-Driver
-Scripts designed to pull, parse, and document 802.11 and GPS data.
+A personally authored collection of scripts designed to intercept 802.11 beacon frames, identify wireless access points, geolocate identified APs, and log relevant data about each access point.